'Gilmore Girls' Season 2, Episode 16: There's the Rub

 • There are also references to "Driving Miss Daisy," "Risky Business," and "Casino."
 Again, Jess shows he's up on his musical theater by mentioning "West Side Story."
 I don't buy it, but okay.

 • Rory's Indian order is as basic as you'd expect (but still makes me hungry): two orders of garlic naan, three samosas, chicken vindaloo, rice, green sauce, and no salad.
 The dinner menu at the spa?
 Not so much.
-It consists of a lot of tofu, steamed things, and cookies sweetened with sprouted mung bean.
+It consists of a lot of tofu, steamed things, and cookies sweetened with sprouted mung beans.
 Yuck.
 It's no wonder Emily and Lorelai peace and opt for vodka martinis, shrimp cocktail, Caesar salad, and steak.

 "Two vodka martinis, straight up with a twist, very dry, very cold."